dmuchai/kenya-movers-ai/DATABASE_INDEXING_STRATEGY.md

-# Database Indexing Strategy for MoveEasy Platform
+# Database Indexing Strategy for MoveLink Platform

 ## Overview
-Comprehensive indexing strategy for the MoveEasy marketplace database, optimized for common query patterns in a two-sided marketplace with real-time tracking and payment processing.
+Comprehensive indexing strategy for the MoveLink marketplace database, optimized for common query patterns in a two-sided marketplace with real-time tracking and payment processing.

 ## Index Categories